Last updated 5th April 2021

 Basically, I’ve got two options:

-So given all that: I'm choosing option A. With a lot of precautions in place, and with a lot of care, it’s time to set out on the road.
+So given all that: I'm choosing option A, with a lot of precautions in place, and with a lot of care.

 I hope that puts folks’ minds at ease.
 Thanks very much for sticking with me.
 Stay safe, stay healthy, and I’ll see you on the internet!